 public setCidrAddress(string ipMask): Ipv4Address

-public setIpAddress(string|integer ipAddress): Ipv4Address
+public setIpAddress(?string|integer ipAddress): Ipv4Address

-public setSubnetAddress(string|integer subnetAddress): Ipv4Address
+public setSubnetAddress(?string|integer subnetAddress): Ipv4Address

 public __toString(): string